meetearnest/earnest-hatcher/README.md

 ![](https://media.giphy.com/media/jvucQj4J72dPO/giphy.gif)

-To setup laptops with a minimum number of steps, find the "Engineer Laptop Magic Command" in 1Password, follow prompts.
+To setup laptops with a minimum number of steps, find the [Engineering Laptop Setup Document in Confluence](https://meetearnest.atlassian.net/wiki/spaces/ITO/pages/683212849/Engineer+Laptop+Setup), follow prompts.

 Run `./go` and follow prompts if git cloning this repo and kicking it off manually.